nicho-n/categorizer/README.md

 # Categorizer
 Myspace-style social media site with categories - connecting people with esoteric interests.

+Currently, this is basically some uniquely built CSS which provides infinitely scrolling profiles.

 ## Build and run
 `npm start`